 CSR and Compliance Management System

 Clarion, as the whole Group of domestic and overseas affiliates, have been actively engaged in compliance management, environmental protection and social contribution as society requires companies more and more efforts in these areas.
 As a result, activities have taken a deeper root in domestic and overseas affiliates, and awareness for needs of compliance to laws and rules as required by society has become much higher.
-To comply with laws and regulations has already become a minimum requirement, and a company is not regarded as such that fulfills corporate social responsibilities by merely “operating the business activities in compliance with the laws and rules” alone.
-The level expected by the society to an enterprise in this regard has risen much higher now.
+However, as complying with laws and regulations is now the norm, simply saying that we are “operating business activities in compliance with laws and rules” is no longer enough to communicate that we are fulfilling our corporate social responsibilities.
+Society’s demands and expectations for companies are now greater.

-A “More Valuable Enterprise” as the society looks forward to now, is one that understands society’s requirements and expectations well, integrates this in its business activities and fully performs its responsibilities.
-Such an enterprise will gain the trust of its customers as well as society.
+From now, the “More Valuable Enterprise” will have deeper understanding of society’s demands and expectations, operate with these incorporated into its business activities, and meet its social responsibilities in full.
+This way of operating makes us a company trusted and valued not only by our customers but also by society at large.
 We consider it is a part of our social responsibilities to clearly define our direction and communicate it with the society.
 With this in mind, we shall make efforts, in addition to compliance and environmental management as up to now, enhancing our activities to fulfill our corporate social responsibilities (CSR), understanding social requirements and expectations precisely.

 We have been contributing to local communities and society through supports and assistance towards future generations and people stricken by disasters.
-We shall further promote such specific activities, considering what is required by the society, to contribute to society and fulfill our responsibilities as we aim more firmly to establish and further enhance qualitatively our CSR management.
+We are continuing our current activities and thinking about ways to fulfill our responsibility to contribute to society and develop more concrete strategies to be of increasing value to society.
 We will also further enhance qualitatively our CSR management.

-Clarion established In July 2003, the Compliance Committee chaired by the President.
+Clarion established in July 2003, the Compliance Committee chaired by the President.
 The committee meets regularly to exchange opinions and ideas on various issues for forming up compliance awareness.
-Since 2013, domestic affiliates are added to the members of the committee and we promote the unified activities in these regards.
+Since 2013, domestic affiliates have been added to the members of the committee and we promote unified activities in this regard.

 As far as the overseas affiliates are concerned, we work together with those who are responsible in these companies in order to activate the activities as well as to share information.